polypoyo/nova-rs/README.md

 - [Git Rules](docs/git.md). **These must be followed for your PR to be accepted.**
 - [Async Await Primer](docs/async_await.md).
 This project uses Rust's async/await feature throughout.

-Please contact us on discord if you want to help!
+Please contact us on Discord if you want to help!
 We're very friendly :smile: